GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 adds technology distribution challenges given the range of devices and platforms a user might use.
-We are exploring potential solutions, but we are focused on the critical use cases currently supported by ARttribution Reporting and do not have plans to introduce cross-device support before the removal of third-party cookies.</td>
+We are exploring potential solutions, but we are focused on the critical use cases currently supported by Attribution Reporting and do not have plans to introduce cross-device support before the removal of third-party cookies.</td>
     </tr>
     <tr>